Reforming Research Assessment

 Chairs:

-- Head of Programme Karen Skytte Larsen from Villum Foundation
+- Ms. Karen Skytte Larsen, Head of Programme, Villum Foundation

-- Senior Policy Officer, Dr. James Morris from Science Europe
+- Dr. James Morris, Senior Policy Officer, Science Europe

 Panelists:

-- Professor James Wilsdon from the Research on Research Institute, UCL
+- Prof. James Wilsdon, Research on Research Institute, UCL

 10:30 AM